Atlassian Phone Screen Interview: What It Covers and How to Pass

 Atlassian Interview Prep for the Karat Technical Screen (1-2 Weeks)

 System design debugging (3-5 hours).
 Practice diagnosing bottlenecks in a running system.
-For each scenario, build a mental checklist: database (slow queries, missing indexes, lock contention), application layer (memory leaks, thread exhaustion, inefficient algorithms), network (latency, DNS, connection pooling), caching (low hit rate, eviction policy, thundering herd).
+Build a checklist by layer: database (slow queries, missing indexes, lock contention), application (memory leaks, thread exhaustion), network (latency, DNS), caching (low hit rate, thundering herd).
 Practice explaining each in under four minutes.

 Coding (10-15 hours).
 Focus on these pattern families: